-Perfection, in my opinion, is one of the most contradictory terms.
+Perfection, in my opinion, is one of the most contradictory words.
 Let me explain why.

 The F A C T: Nothing is perfect

 Get it?
-As soon as one starts being satisfied, they think that it is perfect.
-And pursuing that is perfection.
+As soon as one is complacent, they think that it is perfect.
+And achieving that level is the perfection.
 As I mentioned earlier, nothing is perfect.
 Even the level you achieve and find satisfactory is not perfect.
 There is always room for improvement!

 Alright, so shall we stop using the word perfection?
 No, of course not.
 Well, it is what it is.
 The pursuit of perfection.
 Keep doing that.

 The key point is satisfaction.
 When you think you did well, you move on to the next task.
 And thus you do not look back.
 This positive aspect of being satisfied.
 Also, you accumulate knowledge with each task and apply them on the next one.

 The same thing applies to a task which is divided into multiple stages.
 Believe me, I have been planning this blog for years.
 I wanted it to be perfect.
 And every time I did something, I went back to square one.

 I wrote many articles.
 Yet you will find none.
 That’s because we do not express ourselves due to the fear of being judged.